 About Wisconsin

-Central Wisconsin is dotted by little farm towns like North Freedom and Baraboo.
-The Ice Age Trail stretching 1,200 miles back-and-forth through Wisconsin is a natural attraction displaying Wisconsin’s beauty.
-For backpackers, snowshoers and campers, the trail provides scenic hikes through northern hardwoods and evergreen forest.
+Manufacturing of paper, dairy products, and brewing round out Wisconsin’s economic offerings.
+Tourism related to the outdoors is also an essential part of Wisconsin’s industry; visitors come to enjoy the natural beauty, cultural attractions, and sporting events.
+Recreation opportunities abound throughout Northern Wisconsin.
+Areas like the Apostle Islands National Lake Shore boast pictured rocks that line the north side of the islands, some carved out deep enough to become sea caves waiting to be explored.
+Multiple islands are waiting for campers who want a rustic night cooking on giant slabs of rock or laying back in hopes of seeing the greens and reds of northern lights dance through the sky.
+The Ice Age Trail is another famous feature, stretching 1,200 miles back-and-forth through Wisconsin.
+For backpackers, snowshoers, and campers, the trail provides scenic hikes through northern hardwoods and evergreen forests.
 The obvious presence and evidence of glacial movement carving the lands can be seen in the rocks and ledge along the path.
 The trail winds through High Cliff State Park and ascends over Devils Lake in Devils Lake State Park, traversing through boulder fields and bringing beautiful scenic views.

 State Profile